aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 ## Security considerations

-- **Nodes share one write grant to the zone.** The managed policy lets a node UPSERT A records in the hosted zone.
-It is scoped to *UPSERT of A records only*, so a compromised node cannot DELETE records or change other record types.
-But Route 53's IAM model cannot restrict a node to only its *own* record name from a role shared by every node, so a compromised node could overwrite a peer's A record and redirect traffic within the zone.
-  The blast radius is bounded: the zone is private to the VPC, the TTL is short, and the reconcile Lambda re-corrects records.
+- **Nodes share one write grant to the zone.** The managed policy lets a node UPSERT a single-label `A` record under the zone.
+It denies `DELETE`, other record types, the zone apex, multi-label names, and wildcards.
+Route 53's IAM model still cannot restrict a node to its *own* record name from a role shared by every node, so **a compromised node can overwrite a peer's A record and redirect that peer's traffic within the zone.** Reconcile does not repair this: if the record points at any live instance in the cluster, reconcile keeps it.
+The short TTL does not bound it either — the record is wrong, not stale.
+What does bound it: the zone is private to the VPC, and the affected name is re-asserted the next time the victim node boots.
 All nodes in an HPC cluster already share one trust domain, so this is acceptable for a cluster-internal workaround.
+If you need per-node scoping, the durable answer is to mediate registration — nodes call a small Lambda that authenticates the caller's instance identity and writes the record on their behalf, and hold no Route 53 write grant at all.
+- **The grant is reachable by any user on a node, not only by "a compromised node."** An unprivileged job user can read the instance role's credentials from IMDS.
+Treat every cluster user as holding this permission.
+- **Use a node role dedicated to one cluster.** The policy is per-zone, but a role shared across clusters (reusing `pcs-iip-minimal`, say) gives every cluster's nodes write access to every zone whose policy is attached, which defeats the per-cluster isolation the design rests on.
 Do not attach the policy to roles outside the cluster.
+- **The zone overrides DNS for the whole VPC, not just the cluster.** A private hosted zone takes precedence over public DNS for its name and every name under it, for *every* instance in the associated VPC.
+Choose a `DomainName` nothing else in your organization resolves — otherwise you both break resolution for real names under that suffix and hand untrusted HPC nodes authority over a namespace your other instances trust.
+The parameter is constrained to lowercase names ending in `.internal` or `.local` as a guardrail, not a guarantee.
+- **The zone is in every node's DNS search list.** That is what makes short names resolve, and it also means any principal holding the node role can answer *unqualified* lookups (`proxy`, `license`, a peer's bare name) for every process on every node, including root, by registering a name the zone does not yet contain.
 - **The node runs the NLA script as root from a public bucket.** Integrity rests on TLS and the S3 object.
 The example pins the script's SHA-256 in `scriptSource.checksum`, so the PCS agent rejects a tampered download.
 For anything beyond experimentation, host your own